Test and repeat

 We therefore decided to simply call it ‘Choose by price’, which gave users the ability to set their own budget and choose a number of tickets, with a view to give them the best value for their buck.

-Shockingly, none of the users were able to complete this mission, which resulted in a 0% usability score.
+To our surprise, none of the users were able to complete this mission, which resulted in a 0% usability score.

 This meant that when landing on the ‘Choose by price’ page, the testers didn’t know how to choose a number of tickets, set a ticket price, choose their ticket type and add them to the basket.